-(a)(b)(c) The Auditor reviewed Policy 11087.1, which states the FOD ensure a coordinated, multidisciplinary team approach to respond to allegations of sexual abuse and assault occurring in holding facilities, or in the course of transit to or from holding facilities, as well as to allegations made by a detainee at a holding facility of sexual abuse or assault that occurred elsewhere in ICE custody.
-If a victim is transferred between detention facilities or holding facilities, or to any non-ICE facility, ensure that, as permitted by law, the receiving facility is informed of the incident and the victim's potential need for medical or mental health care or victim services.
-The Auditor reviewed an ERO Assistant Director's broadcast notifying ERO Field Offices that when sexual abuse victims are transferred to a facility not covered by DHS PREA Standards Subpart A or B from a DHS holding facility, the agency shall, as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services, unless the victim requests otherwise.
-The AFOD informed the Auditor that his response to any allegation of sexual abuse would be reporting it following the SEN procedures to include notifications to the OIG JIC, Assistant Director for Field Operations, PSA Coordinator, and the FPS about a possible criminal investigation.
-The HSA and the AFOD confirmed any transfer of a detainee sexual assault victim would be in compliance with policy and the ERO Assistant Director's broadcast.
+(a)(b)(c) The Auditor determined compliance with these standard subparts based on Policy 11062.2, that requires, "The FOD ensure a coordinated, multidisciplinary team approach to respond to allegations of sexual abuse and assault occurring in holding facilities, or in the course of transit to or from holding facilities, as well as to allegations made by a detainee at a holding facility of sexual abuse or assault that occurred elsewhere in ICE custody.
+If a victim is transferred between detention facilities or holding facilities, or to any non-ICE facility, ensure that, as permitted by law, the receiving facility is informed of the incident and the victim's potential need for medical or mental health care or victim services."
+The Auditor was provided and reviewed an ERO Assistant Director's broadcast notifying ERO Field Offices that when sexual abuse victims are transferred to a facility not covered by DHS PREA Standards Subpart A or B from a DHS holding facility, the agency shall, as permitted by law, inform the receiving facility of the incident and the victim's potential need for medical or social services, unless the victim requests otherwise.
+The AFOD confirmed that her notification of all sexual abuse allegations would be through the SEN procedures to include notifications to the OIG, JIC, Assistant Director for Field Operations, PSA Coordinator, and the APD about a possible criminal investigation.
+She also stated that any transfer of a detainee sexual assault victim would be in compliance with policy and the ERO Assistant Director's broadcast.
 The facility had no allegations of sexual abuse during the audit period.